LaborBerlin/ont-assembly-snake/README.md

 Snakemake will recursively handle the dependencies for each assembly, and create folders for all intermediate steps automatically.
-Additionally, a symlink will created for each output assembly in the `assemblies/` folder.
+Additionally, a symlink is created for each output assembly in the `assemblies/` folder, so they can easily be used as input for [score-assemblies](https://github.com/pmenzel/score-assemblies).

 For the above example, the folders will look like this after running the workflow:
 ```